nibarulabs/ccxt-js/CONTRIBUTING.md

 #### Adding Exchange Credentials

-CCXT has tests for both the public API and the private authenticated API.
-By default, CCXT's built-in tests will only test the public APIs, because the code repository does not include the [API keys](https://github.com/nibarulabs/ccxt-js/wiki/Manual#authentication) that are required for the private API tests.
+CCXT-JS has tests for both the public API and the private authenticated API.
+By default, CCXT-JS's built-in tests will only test the public APIs, because the code repository does not include the [API keys](https://github.com/nibarulabs/ccxt-js/wiki/Manual#authentication) that are required for the private API tests.
 Also, the included private tests will not alter the balance of the account in any way, all tests are